Delicious Greek Salad Dressing That You Must Have in Your Fridge (+ 7 Tasty Variations)

 Since Greek yogurt can have quite a bland taste, and is not as pungent as mustard, it might be the best alternative if you are looking to add consistency and texture to the dressing without really changing the taste of your ingredients.

-Remember that one of the main ingredients in Greek salad are those big chinks of onion, that add pinch of sharp to your salad.
-Remember when adding onion powder to your dressing, And in any case, don’t over do it.
+Remember that one of the main ingredients in Greek salad is those big chunks of onion, that add a pinch of sharpness to your salad.
+Remember when adding onion powder to your dressing, And in any case, don’t overdo it.
 Keep it to one teaspoon, max.

-If you are a fan of spicy tastes, then you must have a jar with chilli flakes in your kitchen.
+If you are a fan of spicy tastes, then you must have a jar with chili flakes in your kitchen.
 Use it!

-If you’re trying to recreate authentic Cretan flavors, keep in mind that Cretan cuisine uses tons of different spices for flavor, but Cretan food is not really hot.
+If you’re trying to recreate authentic Cretan flavors, keep in mind that Cretan cuisine uses tons of different spices for flavor, but Cretan food is usually not hot or spicy.

 Apart from a few recipes, which are arguably of Greek origin rather than Cretan, the food on the island is not as spicy as you might expect after all those years of Turkish domination…